retooth2/xenharmlib/doc/prim_seq.rst

 -------------------------------------------------------

 Sequences and Interval Sequences are closely related.
-While a sequence stores the information "what succession of sounds should be played" an interval sequence stores the information "given a arbitrary start point, what relative movements should be made".
+While a sequence stores the information "what succession of sounds should be played", an interval sequence stores the information "given an arbitrary start point, what relative movements should be made".
 Sequences can be transformed into interval sequences by the :meth:`~xenharmlib.core.freq_repr_seq.FreqReprSeq.to_interval_seq` method: